 From the Tomioka Silk Mill, the Arafune Cold Storage can be reached in about one hour by toll-free roads.
 The last few kilometers are along a narrow and winding mountain road to a free parking lot not far from the Kozu Farm.
 From the parking lot, it is a 10-15 minute downhill walk to the cold storage.
 Walking back to the parking lot is likely to take longer due to the steep terrain.
 During days with shorter daylight hours, visitors are encouraged to arrive before 15:00 to avoid walking back to the parking lot in the dark.

-On weekdays, the Arafune Cold Storage cannot be reached by public transportation.
-Instead, visitors should hire a taxi or "sightseeing taxi" from Shimonita Station.
+From Shimonita Station, there is no public transportation to the Arafune Cold Storage.
+Instead, visitors can hire a taxi or "sightseeing taxi" from Shimonita Station.
 "Sightseeing taxis" are considerably cheaper than regular taxis, but require advance reservations.
 The most basic package for a sightseeing taxi to the cold storage and back costs around 4000 yen.